Emergency Preparedness & Response

 Multisectoral emergency assistance to vulnerable conflict-affected populations in Armenia

-This project contributes to saving lives, promoting wellbeing, and strengthening the resilience of vulnerable displaced and host populations affected by the conflict in Armenia.
+This project contributed to saving lives, promoting wellbeing, and strengthening the resilience of vulnerable displaced and host populations affected by the conflict in Armenia.
 The project is funded by the European Civil Protection and Humanitarian Aid Operations (ECHO) and implemented by People in Need (PIN) in partnership with ACTED, REACH, Association of Armenian Social Workers (AASW), and Armenia Inter-Church Charitable Round Table Foundation (ART).

 Multi-sectoral emergency assistance to vulnerable populations affected by the conflict in Armenia